scottcorgan/deliver/README.md

 # senator

-Serve static files locally OR remotely
+Serve static files locally OR remotely.
+An "in between" helper that figures out what you really want.

 ## Install